Primary care and GPs

 Primary care is described by some as at breaking point, as is the rest of the NHS and social care, resulting in higher levels of mortality, illness, pain, and anxiety, with its attendant impact on people’s daily lives, families, and livelihoods.
 However, this crisis was not inevitable, nor the consequence of the pandemic, but the result of successive political decisions, a government made crisis.
 So, different decisions can make primary care, and the rest of the NHS, a service that meets need, and that we can again be proud of.
 Other comparably wealthy countries, whatever their model of fundraising, tax and/or social insurance, just spend much more.

-KONP is calling for urgent action to:
+4. KONP calls for urgent action to:

-▪︎ Fix the crisis AND re-build primary care fit for the 21st century, patient designed and focused, prioritising continuity of care (it saves lives), well resourced, central to the NHS, and embedded in communities.
+▪︎Fix the crisis AND re-build primary care fit for the 21st century, patient designed and focused, prioritising continuity of care (it saves lives), well resourced, central to the NHS, and embedded in communities.
 It will operate as local, one -stop health and wellbeing hubs, providing health promotion, preventive, medical and some outpatient services, in partnership with others, e.g. social care, hospitals, public health, community nursing, palliative care and the voluntary sector.
 Support, evaluate and extend promising existing initiatives.

 ▪︎ Raise primary care funding to at least the OECD average (14%), and raise NHS spend as a percentage of GDP, to the level of comparable countries, to redress staff, equipment and premises shortages.
 Healthy countries are economically healthy also.
 However, PFI and similar models must not be repeated as a means to achieve this.